sguzunov/docs/docs/glue42-concepts/02_application-management/03_net/app-management-net.md

 ## Bootstrapped Apps

 A common use-case is to have a bootstrapping application that handles user login and launches your apps.
 The bootstrapper can be any application and in the general case it isn't Glue42 enabled, but the applications it launches are.
-This scenario can be handled both through [application configuration](#bootstrapped_apps-application_configuration) or [runtime configuration](#bootstrapped_apps-runtime_configuration) when initializing Glue42 in the respective apps.
+This scenario can be handled both through [app configuration](#bootstrapped_apps-app_configuration) or [runtime configuration](#bootstrapped_apps-runtime_configuration) when initializing Glue42 in the respective apps.

 *Note that defining application configurations for Glue42 enabled .NET apps isn't mandatory.
 Glue42 enabled .NET applications announce themselves to [**Glue42 Enterprise**](https://glue42.com/enterprise/) automatically when started.
 The configuration file is necessary only if you want your app to be launchable from [**Glue42 Enterprise**](https://glue42.com/enterprise/).
 If you decide to create application configurations for the bootstrapper and the bootstrapped apps, the name of the bootstrapper specified in the `"name"` property of the bootstrapper configuration, in the `"launcherApp"` property of the bootstrapped app configuration, and in the initialization options in the bootstrapped app code must be the same.*

-You must specify the name of the bootstraping app and clear the starting context passed by [**Glue42 Enterprise**](https://glue42.com/enterprise/) to it.
+You must specify the name of the bootstrapping app and clear the starting context passed by [**Glue42 Enterprise**](https://glue42.com/enterprise/) to it.
 Clearing the starting context is very important, because [**Glue42 Enterprise**](https://glue42.com/enterprise/) by default will store the command line arguments with which the bootstrapper has been started and will try to pass them again on restore, which in some cases may not be possible or may lead to undesired results.

-### Application Configuration
+### App Configuration

-To specify the name of the bootstrapper in the [application configurations](../../../developers/configuration/application/index.html#application_configuration-exe) of the bootstrapped apps, use the `"launcherApp"` property of the `"details"` top-level key:
+To specify the name of the bootstrapper in the [app configurations](../../../developers/configuration/application/index.html#app_configuration-exe) of the bootstrapped apps, use the `"launcherApp"` property of the `"details"` top-level key:

 ```json
 // Configuration file for the bootstrapped app.